pztrick/django-television/README.md

 A Javascript library is also provided to invoke these listeners with `Television.promise(...)` or to receive two-way data binding updates from Channels with `Television.bindState(...)`.

-*Channels `2.x` is not supported at this time.
-Requires Python 3.6 or newer.*

 ## Quickstart

-1. Install `django-television` in your Python 3.6+ project.
+1. Install `django-television` in your Python 3.7+ project.

 ```
 pip install django-television